-1. International Core: One course must be selected from each of these categories:

-- a) An introductory course in international history, such as HI 1341 or HI 1313, HI 1321, HI 1322, HI 1323. - b) A course in understanding cross-cultural differences, such as one of the following: HU 3411 Pro-Seminar in Global Perspectives, or SS 2406 Cross-Cultural Psychology; or SS 1202 Sociological Concepts and Comparative Analysis; or PY 2716 Philosophy of Difference. - c) HU 4411 Senior Seminar in International Studies. - 2.
-International Fields: Majors complete at least one unit of work in each of the following areas.
-They must also complete at least one additional unit of work in one of these areas, which will be considered their primary field. - a) Historical Analysis.
+- 1. International Core: One course must be selected from each of these categories: - a) An introductory course in international history, such as HI 1341 or HI 1313, HI 1321, HI 1322, HI 1323. - b) A course in understanding cross-cultural differences, such as one of the following: HU 3411 Pro-Seminar in Global Perspectives, or SS 2406 Cross-Cultural Psychology; or SS 1202 Sociological Concepts and Comparative Analysis; or PY 2716 Philosophy of Difference. - c) HU 4411 Senior Seminar in International Studies. - International Fields: Majors complete at least one unit of work in each of the following areas.
+They must also complete at least one additional unit of work in one of these areas, which will be considered their primary field. a) Historical Analysis.
+These include any sources in European - a) Historical Analysis.
 These include any courses in European history, world history, or American foreign policy.